mapeditor/tiled/docs/reference/json-map-format.rst

 .. csv-table::
     :header: Field, Type, Description
-    :widths: 10, 5, 40
+    :widths: 1, 1, 4

-    ellipse,          bool,             "Used to mark an object as an ellipse" gid,              int,              "GID, only if object comes from a Tilemap" height,           double,           "Height in pixels.
-Ignored if using a gid." id,               int,              "Incremental id - unique across all objects" name,             string,           "String assigned to name field in editor" point,            bool,             "Used to mark an object as a point" polygon,          array,            "A list of x,y coordinates in pixels" polyline,         array,            "A list of x,y coordinates in pixels" properties,       array,            "A list of properties (name, value, type)" rotation,         double,           "Angle in degrees clockwise"
+    ellipse,          bool,             "Used to mark an object as an ellipse" gid,              int,              "Global tile ID, only if object represents a tile" height,           double,           "Height in pixels."
+    id,               int,              "Incremental id, unique across all objects" name,             string,           "String assigned to name field in editor" point,            bool,             "Used to mark an object as a point" polygon,          array,            "A list of x,y coordinates in pixels" polyline,         array,            "A list of x,y coordinates in pixels" properties,       array,            "Array of :ref:`Properties <json-property>`"
+    rotation,         double,           "Angle in degrees clockwise"
-    template,         string,           "Reference to a template file, in case object is a :doc:`template instance </manual/using-templates>`" text,             object,           "String key-value pairs"
+    template,         string,           "Reference to a template file, in case object is a :doc:`template instance </manual/using-templates>`" text,             object,           "In case of text objects, instance of :ref:`json-object-text`" type,             string,           "String assigned to type field in editor" visible,          bool,             "Whether object is shown in editor." width,            double,           "Width in pixels."
-    type,             string,           "String assigned to type field in editor" visible,          bool,             "Whether object is shown in editor." width,            double,           "Width in pixels.
-Ignored if using a gid." x,                double,           "X coordinate in pixels"
+    x,                double,           "X coordinate in pixels"
     y,                double,           "Y coordinate in pixels"